 They've done a great job.

-I know friends of mine on Wall Street, they're getting they're telling me they get more work done than they usually do because it's quiet, they don't have distractions, and they don't have travel time.
+I know friends of mine on Wall Street, they're telling me they get more work done than they usually do because it's quiet.

-So I think that should be all right, temperature checks for a short period because New York was the epicenter.
+Temperature checks for a short period because New York was the epicenter.

-New Yorkers will have to accept the masks and gloves, even inside temporarily, crank up the air condition, I guess a little bit more.
+New Yorkers will have to accept the masks and gloves even inside temporarily, crank up the air condition, I guess, a little bit more.

-Um now you've got to ask, all right, how do you then safely open Yankee Stadium?
+Now you've got to ask, all right, how do you then safely open Yankee Stadium?

-Um Yankees will do anything that will keep people safe.
+The Yankees will do anything that will keep people safe.

-And if every person that works at Yankee Stadium gets a COVID-19 test, either the antibody test, the five-minute test, or the 24-hour test, or the six-hour test, they're all these we have new iterations of testing coming out daily, and this is part of the new progress in terms of rewriting the books to deal with pandemics.
+And if every person that works at Yankee Stadium gets a COVID-19 test, either the antibody test, the five-minute test, or the 24-hour test, or the six-hour test, there are all these, we have new iterations of testing coming out daily.

 The public-private partnerships have been phenomenal.

-Uh a lot of controversy.
+A lot of controversy.

-Sweden left their schools, gyms, cafes, bars, restaurants open throughout the spread of the pandemic, and it's it seemed at least for a while that that was working.
+Sweden left their schools, gyms, cafes, bars, restaurants open throughout the spread of the pandemic.

 It's called herd immunity.

-How to how can that stop the virus?
+How can that stop the virus?

-I think risky, especially in a city like New York and elsewhere, and I think each geographic uh area is gonna have to decide for themselves how they want to handle something like this.
+And I think each geographic area is going to have to decide for themselves how they want to handle something like this.

-Um, but if we don't, we're our consumption economy.
+But if we don't, we're our consumption economy.

 Those farmers are farming.